 Event organisers should initiate a series of pre-planning, pre-event and post event meetings between the relevant external agencies and the event organiser's key personnel from the event management team.
 External stakeholders include contractors, suppliers and the representatives of the statutory agencies.
+Make a list of all important contacts and key stakeholders.

 Each of the following statutory agencies have a public safety remit with regard to events and will have a particular interest in the provisions of certain sections of the plan.
-A well-structured plan will enable them to address those issues, which are most relevant to their needs.
+A well- structured plan will enable them to address those issues, which are most relevant to their needs.
 During consultation with these agencies, updates and any relevant changes to the plan can be discussed and implemented before the final document is produced.